Daniel Peacock (cricketer)

-Daniel James Peacock (born 26 April 1975 in Reading, Berkshire) is an English-born former cricketer.
+Daniel James Peacock (born 26 April 1975) is an English-born former cricketer.
 Peacock was a right-handed batsman who bowled right-arm off break.
+He was born at Reading in Berkshire in 1975.

 In January 1999 Peacock made his first-class debut for Mashonaland A against Matabeleland in the 1998/99 Logan Cup.
 Peacock represented Mashonaland A just once in the Logan Cup that season, but did represent a Zimbabwe Cricket Union President's XI against England A and for a Matabeleland Invitation XI against the Australian Cricket Academy.

 In the same season Peacock made his List-A debut for Zimbabwe A against England A in February 1999.
 In March, Peacock represented a Matabeleland Invitation XI against the Australian Cricket Academy.